cockroachdb/docs/v1.1/parallel-statement-execution.md

 SQL statements within a single transaction can be executed in parallel if the statements are independent.
 CockroachDB considers SQL statements within a single transaction to be independent if their execution can be safely reordered without affecting their results.

 As seen earlier, sequential execution of SQL statements returns a return value immediately from the server.
-The next statement is executed only after the return value is received.
-Appending the `RETURNING NOTHING` clause with SQL statements stops the server from sending return values and allows CockroachDB to execute the statements in parallel.
-To execute statements in parallel, append the `RETURNING NOTHING` suffix to the SQL statements.
+The client sends the next statement to be executed only after it receives the return value from the server.
+In CockroachDB, appending the `RETURNING NOTHING` clause with SQL statements causes the server to send an acknowledgement immediately instead of completing the execution and then sending the return value to the client.
+The client sends the next statement to be executed on receiving the acknowledgement.
+This allows CockroachDB to execute the statements in parallel.
 The statements are executed in parallel until CockroachDB encounters a **barrier statement**.
 A barrier statement is any statement without the `RETURNING NOTHING` suffix and is executed sequentially.

 In our sample scenario, the transaction would be as follows: